An introduction to the Société civile de placement immobilier (SCPI) in 2025

 Can you borrow to invest into an SCPI?

 Yes, most banks offer loans for investment into SCPI.
-However, the criteria and loans are often more restrictive than for loans into direct property investments.
+However, their interest rates are usually higher than for traditional mortgages.

 What are the main risks?

-Returns are not guaranteed, and both the income and the capital invested into the fund is at risk, as with any property investment.
-Tax rules can also change.
+Returns are not guaranteed, and both the income and the capital of the fund is at risk, as with any property investment.
 If you borrow to invest then your income from your SCPI might not be sufficient to cover the cost of your loan and the capital you receive on sale may be less than your loan amount.

 Useful links: